 After college, these passions led her to work in agriculture, horticulture, and arboriculture with jobs in independent garden design, organic vegetable farming, and greenhouse & nursery work.
 She farmed in New Zealand, Southern California, and Boston, practiced tree propagation at the Arnold Arboretum of Harvard University, and – to mix it up a bit – apprenticed on a cob house build at Spirit Pine Sanctuary.

-Natty has also gone deep in the study of permaculture: completing a PDC through the Sustainable Vocations program at Quail Springs, an Advanced Permaculture Design course with Lisa Fernandes at the Resilience Hub in New England, and a Permaculture Teacher Training with Pandora Thomas and Lisa DePiano.
-The Quail Springs crew is excited about Natty becoming another powerful female voice leading permaculture forward.
+Natalie has also gone deep in the study of permaculture: completing a PDC through the Sustainable Vocations program at Quail Springs, an Advanced Permaculture Design course with Lisa Fernandes at the Resilience Hub in New England, and a Permaculture Teacher Training with Pandora Thomas and Lisa DePiano.
+The Quail Springs crew is excited about Natalie becoming another powerful female voice leading permaculture forward.